The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Discussion

 Due to the nature of high-resolution zoom-in simulations, we do not have a cosmologically representative sample relative to larger, uniform cosmological simulations and observational surveys.
 Although we can increase our image sample size by observing each galaxy from multiple orientations, we likely suffer from systematics.
 For example, our simulation suite does not include the very massive systems that likely give rise to the most luminous AGN and quasars at high redshifts, and may not provide good statistical representation of rare major mergers.
-With only 30 halos, we are likely not sampling the full diversity of halo merger histories.
+Indeed, it is the most massive and luminous galaxies that have been observed to have the strongest connection between mergers and AGN \citep[e.g,][]{Goulding2018}.
+With only $29$ halos, we are likely not sampling the full diversity of halo merger histories.

+Many observations rely on non-parametric morphological parameters to differentiate between mergers and non-mergers.
+However, our simulations and the analysis of mock images have revealed that these parameters lack effective discrimination between intrinsic mergers and non-mergers when employed individually, as illustrated in \autoref{roc-curve}.
+When combining all these parameters and employing machine learning techniques, we managed to create a more robust merger classifier than using them individually, but its performance remains suboptimal.
+Our conclusion is that employing non-parametric measurements for classifying mergers might not be advisable initially.
+Exploring alternative machine learning methods that directly incorporate mock images could prove to be a more fruitful way to classify merger.

+In addition, as seen in Figure \ref{confusion-matrix}, our automated classifier performs well in identifying true mergers at the cost of incorrectly classifying many non-mergers.
+The high impurity in our classifier means that it is often difficult to disentangle the effects of misclassification from effects of the mock observation process itself.
+In falsely classifying non-mergers as mergers, true connections between mergers and AGN may be washed out.
+For example, in Figure \ref{mergerfrac-CANDELS} we found an excess of intrinsic merger fraction with high uncertainty at low redshift.
+In moving to the classifier merger fractions, the uncertainties are lower but the excess is smaller.
+It is not clear whether the discrepancy in merger fraction is due the classifier impurity washing out any intrinsic enhancement, or if there is an implicit bias away from mergers in AGN within the methodology itself.
+Machine learning methods with higher classification precision \citep[e.g,][]{Huertas-Company2019} may find differing results.

+An imbalance in the class of data also greatly affects the performance of RF classifier.
+To overcome this problem, we perform a random undersampling of the majority class (non-merger), but this sampling is not perfect.
+There are various ways to reduce the imbalance of data, such as including more snapshots when mergers occur, and we leave this as future work.